hothunk3d/Tip-Calculator-App/README.md

 # Tip-Calculator-App
 This code calculates the Total Bill plus Tip, and it can also divide the total bill amongst Number of friends equally.

 For Example: If your Bill is $100 and your Tip is 10%.
-Then the code returns $110.00 as your Total Bill. but if you have a friend to share the bill with it returns $55.00.
+Then the code returns $110.00 as your Total Bill, but if you have a friend to share the bill with it returns $55.00.

 These are the 3 functions used in the code 👇